DN6003 - Exhibition Practice (2018/19)

 This module will formatively assess the research, planning, critical audience analysis and reflective diary at the end of each phase.
 The satisfactory completion of continuing independent studentship and professional practice will be continuously monitored and forms a part of the assessment requirements for the module.
 Precise requirements for the analysis, diary and studentship will be stated in the brief.

-The final mark awarded at the end of the module will assess a range of practical outcomes, to include a contextualizing portfolio, reflective diary and evidence of supporting research.
+The final mark awarded at the end of the module will assess a range of practical exhibition outcomes, to include a contextualizing portfolio, reflective exhibition diary and evidence of supporting research.
 Precise requirements will be stipulated in the module guide.
 Work must be carefully organised and presented to indicate the development of work and the content clearly labeled.
 Students must attend timetabled sessions.

 Bendon, H. (2000) A Place for Ambiguity: Articulating Practice as Research, Journal of Media Practice, 2005, Vol. 6, Issue 3.